Ar4rN1c0/excel-ts-web/README.md

   - 📦 `.zip` containing all Excel outputs

 - **Data export**
-  - 🗂️ `.json` file capturing the complete state
+  - 🗂️ `.json` file capturing the complete state to be used at `/library`

 - **Webpage**
-  - 📊 HTML timetable (interactive table view)
+  - 📊 HTML timetable.

 ---